renke/import-sort/README.md

 Sort your imports from the command line.
 Useful to sort all your files in bulk or from a script in your `package.json`.

-Install it with `npm install --save-dev import-sort-cli import-sort-parser-babylon import-sort-style-eslint`.
+Install it with `npm install --save-dev import-sort-cli` or use it directly with `npx import-sort-cli`.

 _ATTENTION_: Since version 4 `--write` modifies file in-place.
 The old `--overwrite` flag was removed.
 The CLI now behaves closer to